 Root canals – save your tooth and retain your beautiful smile

 When it’s found that a tooth has severe decay, a root canal is one option available that will allow the tooth to be saved.
 There’s no need to be worried if this procedure is prescribed to treat the damaged and diseased tooth.
 Millions of teeth are saved through this procedure each year.
-Dr. Steven Hatcher and his team at Triad Dentistry have provided this procedure for years in a stress-free and comfortable environment.
-Dr. Hatcher’s caring, well-trained team strives to provide the highest level of quality dentistry for patients in the Greensboro, NC area.
+Triad Dentistry has provided this procedure for years in a stress-free and comfortable environment.
+The doctors and the caring, well-trained team strive to provide the highest level of quality dentistry for patients in the Greensboro, NC area.

 What is a root canal?

 Within your tooth, underneath the dentin and enamel, lies a soft tissue called pulp.
 The pulp within a tooth consists of connective tissue, blood vessels and nerves, all of which aid the growth of your tooth’s root during its development.
 Once a tooth is fully developed, it can survive without this pulp because it will continue to be nourished by surrounding tissue.

 During a root canal, this pulp and nerve tissue are removed, followed by cleaning and sealing the tooth.
 The term “root canal” is used to describe the natural cavity within the center of the tooth where this pulp and nerve tissue are removed.
 Without treatment, a tooth’s tissue can become infected causing abscesses to form.

 Tooth pulp – why does it need to be removed?